Drill bits come in all shapes and sizes.

 Best Drill Bits for a Drill Press

-If you are using a drill press, you want the versatility and choice of drill bits.
-This DeWALT titanium set is ideal because it comes in 21 pieces, catering to almost every size and use you could imagine.
-The sizes range from 0.167 inches to 0.5 inches, and they drill through both metal and wood.
+If you use a drill press, the greater the variety of bits you have, the better.
+This DeWALT titanium set is ideal because it contains 21 pieces, enough for almost any drilling task you are likely to encounter.
+The sizes range from 0.167 inches to 0.5 inches, and they can drill through both metal and wood.

-The patented “Pilot Point” tip starts to cut the second it makes contact with the surface of your stock, which reduces walking and removes the need to predrill.
+The patented “Pilot Point” tip starts cutting as soon as it makes contact with the surface of the material, which reduces sliding and means you shouldn’t need to predrill.

 Pros